Probably Approximately Correct Nonlinear Model Predictive Control (PAC-NMPC): Hardware Experiments

-\subsection{Results}
+\subsubsection{Results}

-PAC-NMPC was successfully able to run onboard the rally car in real time and followed the path while avoiding nearby obstacles.
-In Figure \ref{fig:ugv_hardware_route}, we display the path taken by the car.

-During each planning interval of $H=0.2$ sec, the controller achieved an average of 10 iterations of trajectory distribution optimization (approximately 20ms per iteration).
-The controller consistently produced PAC bounds of around 10\% probability of collision, which accurately bounded the Monte Carlo estimates of the probability of collision at all planning intervals (Fig. \ref{fig:ugv_hardware_bound}).
+PAC-NMPC ran onboard the rally car in real-time and followed the path while avoiding nearby obstacles.
+In Figure \ref{fig:ugv_hardware_route}, we display the path taken by the car with collisions annotated by arrows.
+During each planning interval of $H=0.2$ sec, the controller achieved an average of 10 iterations of trajectory distribution optimization with approximately 20ms per iteration.

-When optimizing the bounds with deterministic dynamics, the probability of collision estimates were bounded in 97.9\% of planning intervals.
-This decrease in bound accuracy is even more apparent when running the controller without feedback to compensate for unmodeled noise; optimizing with deterministic dynamics without feedback results in only 85.1\% of planning intervals having bounded probability of collision estimates (Fig. \ref{fig:ugv_hardware_bound}).